deepintocode/100-days-of-code/log.md

 **Today's Progress**: Worked on a Clash Royale App written in React

 **Thoughts:** Had some troubles with the asynchronous nature of Javascript and React state.
 Maybe Javascript could take into account its own nature and stop throwing undefined left and right...
 Just wait a bit and it will be defined!!

+## Day 36: September 5, 2018

+**Today's Progress**: Working with React.
+React lifecycle methods, React router and their relationship with JavaScript.

+**Thoughts:** When you think that you understand something and then you realise you don't really...